 6. Practice full (1 or 2 octave) scales

 Practice full (1 or 2 octave) scales while preparing the thumb before it’s actually played.

 For instance, in a C major scale, after you have played the first D with your right-hand index finger, immediately prepare the thumb so that it is ready on or near the note F. Practice all scales in this manner.

-If done properly, this exercise will eliminate bumps in your scales and passagework, and allow you to play with greater speed and accuracy.
+If done properly, this exercise will eliminate bumps in your scales and passagework and allows you to play with greater speed and accuracy.

 7. Play two notes at a time in one hand

 For instance, the right-hand thumb and middle finger play simultaneously while the other fingers relax.

 It’s important to verify that the other fingers are, in fact relaxing, as they will often try to interact when they don’t need to.

-The pinky finger is especially notorious for wanting to be a part of everything the other fingers are doing, even when not necessary.
+The pinky finger is especially notorious for wanting to be a part of everything the other fingers are doing, even when unnecessary.